civicrm/civicrm-dev-docs/docs/framework/api-architecture.md

 ## Individual functions

--   All functions MUST have a success test as a minimum (failure tests are only required for special features).
-API functions without tests are not supported & are, in fact, not considered to be part of the API.
 -   There are a number of (fairly new) helper functions you should use in the test - please check [Writing a PHPUnit testcase HOWTO](/testing/setup.md)